 YST used CDBG funds to partially fund a transitional housing program that served 77 unaccompanied youth ages 17-22.
 All successfully completed the program and were placed in housing and 47% participants were involved in school, employment or job training.
 Through CARES Act funding through the Continuum of Care and the City, YST was able to hire staff to focus specifically on clients housing needs and is connected to needed community resources.
-Eight youth were able to access permanent housing with the use of the City's CARES Act funding.
+Eight youth were able to access permanent housing with the use of the City's CARES Act Rapid Rehousing funding.

 TDC continued utilizing their PY19 allocation to provided Rapid Re-Housing to individuals and families experiencing homelessness.
-These funds were exhausted in August and provided assistance to 3 households.
+These funds were exhausted in August and provided assistance to 28 households.
 No funds were allocated for RRH in PY20.

-With ESG CARES Act funding, Mental Health Association Oklahoma (MHAOK) was able to assist 105 households with Rapid Rehousing and Tulsa CARES and Legal Aid Services of Oklahoma used funding for Homelessness Prevention to assist 109 persons.
+With ESG CARES Act funding, Mental Health Association Oklahoma (MHAOK) was able to assist 126 households with Rapid Rehousing.